 It’s a (literal!) badge of honor to succeed in earning an extremely difficult merit badge.
-When I was a scout, I often wondered, “what’s the hardest merit badge out there?”
+When I was a Scout, I often wondered, “what’s the hardest merit badge out there?”
 No need to wonder any longer!
 In this article, I’ve identified and written a brief overview of the top 5 most difficult merit badges currently offered in Scouting.

 As a quick disclaimer before we dive into things, difficulty is subjective.
 If you’ve had a lifelong passion for nuclear reactors and your great uncle is Albert Einstein, maybe badge #1 will be a walk in the park for you.
-However, most of these badges would be quite difficult for plenty of scouts, myself included.
+However, most of these badges would be quite difficult for plenty of Scouts, myself included.

 Location and access to supplies can also be a big factor in the difficulty of any badge.
 Here are a few badges I haven’t included, but want to give an honorable mention to:

-- Snow Sports is very difficult if you’re a scout living in Hawaii
+- Snow Sports is very difficult if you’re a Scout living in Hawaii

 - Gardening is difficult if you don’t have access to a garden